GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

 9. Edit modules.config to arrange arguments and output files properly

 10. Edit test.config for quick test development.
-Tip: You can use the example bam files in this exercise.
+Tip: You can use the example bam files in created in this exercise.

 11. Test your development